Influenza key points

 DPH universally provides influenza vaccine, as well as other routinely recommended vaccines, to all children through 18 years of age.
 DPH only provides influenza vaccine for uninsured adults seen at public sites.
 For more information on state-supplied vaccine, please see the Vaccine Management page.

-Nationally, manufacturers have projected they will provide as many as 148 million doses of flu vaccine this season.
-All flu vaccines for the 2024-2025 season will be trivalent (three-component).
-Most will be thimerosal free or thimerosal reduced vaccine (94%), and about 20% of flu vaccines will be egg-free.
+All flu vaccines for the 2025-2026 season will be trivalent (three-component).
+All will be thimerosal free vaccine (.
 Information about the national vaccine supply can be found at Vaccine Supply & Distribution Information for Health Care Providers | Influenza (Flu) | CDC website.

-The Immunization Action Coalition (IAC) has a very helpful table of the Influenza Vaccine Products for the 2024-2025 Influenza Season
+The Immunization Action Coalition (IAC) has a very helpful table of the Influenza Vaccine Products for the 2025-2026 Influenza Season

 When to vaccinate

 For most persons who need only one dose of influenza vaccine for the season, vaccination should ideally be offered during September and October.
 However, vaccination should continue throughout the season, as long as influenza viruses are circulating.
-The duration of the influenza season varies from, year to year and influenza activity might not occur in certain communities until February or March.
+The duration of the influenza season varies from year to year, and influenza activity might not occur in certain communities until February or March.
 In New England, flu activity usually lasts until April and May.

 To avoid missed opportunities, providers should continue to offer vaccination during routine health care visits and hospitalizations.